 I’ve written in previous posts that I’ve been trying to achieve financial independence early.
 Despite that, I still made the jump and quit my job.
 That of course delays FI a bit, but, brings me to why I named this blog…, which is, because living this one life now, and doing it in the best way possible, is f-ing always going to be my top priority, with money coming in behind.

 Financial independence is about living a (Golden Rule-based) life that fulfills you.
 It can’t be about spending as little as possible to just get by.
 I know there are many out there living on less than $10,000 a year, and they seem to be loving their lives (read these journals on Jacob’s ERE forum).
-Everyone is different—I want money to spend on travel, wine, going out with friends, violin lessons (I WILL learn to play!)…and that all requires dollars.
+Everyone is different—I want money to spend on travel, wine, going out with friends…and that all requires dollars.
 On the flip side of the coin, I live in a tiny house, don’t own a car, and try to live an inexpensive/sustainable lifestyle.
-Because of that, I’m able to save over 50% of my income right now.
-I hope to have a higher savings rate soon, and I hope to encourage you to do the same.
+Because of that, I was able to save over 50% of my income when I had a salary.
+I hope to get back to that savings rate soon.
 FI is literally buying your freedom, and having much greater choice in how you spend your hours.

 Back to Giddings Plaza: I’ll still be spending most of my time in Seattle, but am hoping to spend 2 or 3 months each winter (LOVE winter in Chicago!) and a couple weeks each hot, muggy, fantastic summer in Chicago.
 Owning an investment property is part of my goal for reaching FI, and Chicago is a great place for getting a good rental return on a property.